azerbay1984/azarhuseynli/README.md

 ## AZAR HUSEYNLI
-## Web site for Data Science and Camputers
+## Web site for Data Science and Computers